 4. You’re eating low fat.

 We all know fat doesn’t make you fat.
 Sugar does.
 Refined carbs do (processed grains, white flour).
 Stop counting fat grams, and don’t eat anything that’s marketed as low fat.
-(You should be avoiding packaged foods anyway!)
-You need fat for satiety.
+You need fat for satiety and to build hormones.
 Foods that have been artificially stripped of their fats are not whole foods.

 5. You’re focusing on diet only and not lifestyle factors.